 Hundreds of thousands of tourists come to Hawaii each year, and I’ve always wondered how they make their decisions of which island to visit.
 After all, the Hawaiian Islands are some of the most beautiful islands in the USA.
 Each Hawaiian Island has its own unique experience, so I definitely think visitors should think a bit longer about which Hawaiian Island they want to visit.
-So here are a few little descriptions to help you answer the daunting question: which Hawaiian Island should you visit?
+So here are a few little descriptions to help you answer the daunting question: what is the best Hawaiian Island to visit?

 Oahu is definitely the most popular island for tourists.
 It’s got Honolulu, Waikiki, Pearl Harbor, and the North Shore (and here’s a post on a guide to the ultimate North Shore Day trip).
 While it does have some awesome nature spots, like this waterfall and this sunset view, Oahu also has some city life.
 On most of the other islands, stores and restaurants tend to close quite early.
 That means that after around 7 p.m., there’s not a lot going on.
 But on Oahu, you can find something to do late into the night.